ThanhNguyenDat/Training-SSD/README.md

 ## The Second: Prepare Data and Config

-You're download config from ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8.tar.gz and copy into models folder (I copied, but you must extract file .gz because you're going to use checkpoint file).
+You're download config from ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8.tar.gz and copy into models folder.

+(I copied, but you must extract file .gz because you're going to use checkpoint file).

 ### Prepare Data